aurelia/router/doc/article/en-US/router-configuration.md

   </source-code>
 </code-listing>

 In the above example, our route will only match URL fragment of `/users` and not `/Users`, *but* since the route `home` is not case sensitive the URL `/Home` would match.
-By default Aurelia's routes are not case sensitive.
+By default, Aurelia's routes are not case sensitive.

 ## Handling Unknown Routes